NotARoomba/SimpleFlightController/GUIDE.md

 - Needs to store data even when the rocket is off
 - ~~Needs to be able to be powered by a battery~~

-For position and motion data, we use an `IMU` - an Inertial Measurement Unit.
+For position and motion data, we use an `IMU`—an Inertial Measurement Unit.
 The IMU measures acceleration and rotation (and some devices also estimate altitude).
 We'll use the `ICM-45686`.
-While there are many IMUs with different features, this one is robust and well‑supported.
+While there are many IMUs with different features, this one is robust and well-supported.

 For altitude, we'll use a dedicated sensor called a barometer.
 It measures air pressure and uses that to estimate altitude.
-We'll use the `BMP580` - a versatile and common choice for flight controllers.
+We'll use the `BMP580`—a versatile and common choice for flight controllers.

 Finally, to store data, we'll use a microSD card.
 While you can use onboard flash, microSD is more versatile when you want to access flight logs directly from a computer.

 Now that we've defined the sensors and peripherals, we need to select a microcontroller.
-In this tutorial, we'll use an STM32, but you can adapt it to another MCU like the ESP32 if you want Bluetooth/Wi‑Fi support.
+In this tutorial, we'll use an STM32, but you can adapt it to another MCU like the ESP32 if you want Bluetooth/Wi-Fi support.
 I prefer STM32 because it's easy(ish) to program and widely used in flight controllers.
 After reviewing STM32 options, we'll use the STM32F722RET6 for its high clock speed and lots of peripherals.
 Feel free to choose another package or part for larger designs.

 - ~~Needs to be able to control servos for fins or TVC~~
 - ~~Needs a way to get position/altitude data~~